DALL-E image generator

-DALL-E is a software programme developed by OpenAI that automatically generates images from natural-language text descriptions (or 'prompts').
-Trained on text-image pairs from the Internet, DALL-E claims to create 'realistic imagery and art', in multiple styles and compositions.
+DALL-E is a software programme that automatically generates images from natural-language text descriptions (or 'prompts').
+Trained on text-image pairs culled from the Internet, DALL-E claims to create 'realistic imagery and art' in multiple styles and compositions.

 Others, however, have pointed out the software's technical limitations, and ethical and legal risks, including: